Why Are Rotor Bars Skewed in An Induction Motor?

 The increased resistance improves the power factor of the rotor circuit and the motor’s starting torque-delivering capacity.
 The higher the rotor resistance(R2), the higher the starting torque.

-If the number of stator slots is equal to the rotor slots or equal to the integral multiples of the rotor slots, and if the rotor slots are parallel to the stator slots, the motor may refuse to start because of the magnetic locking between the rotor and stator teeth.
+If the number of stator slots is equal to the rotor slots or integral multiples, and the rotor bars are not skewed, the motor may refuse to start because of the magnetic locking between the rotor and stator teeth.
 The phenomenon is called cogging.

 The rotor skew angle formula is given below.